How To » Carry the gear

 Over the years, I have tried bulky, padded photo backpacks, shoulder bags, and even a custom-made messenger-style bag my wife and I designed.
 Nothing is perfect; it's all compromise.

 Nature photographers have been the biggest supporters of photo backpacks.
 Backpacks distribute the weight, but at the expense of accessibility.
 Every time you want to take a photo, you have to take the backpack off, put it down, open it up, and get out the gear.
 Try doing that in the middle of rush hour in a Moscow metro station, or while photographing oyster farmers in two feet of freezing seawater.
 My other beef with these behemoths is that they can weigh close to 10 pounds empty.
 Still, if you have to carry big lenses or a heavy load into the backcountry, this is your only alternative.
-When I am carrying the kitchen sink including a big telephoto, I'll grab my ThinkTank Airport Acceleration- just big enough to hold everything I need, and petite enough to fit on smaller aircraft without a gate check.
+When I am carrying the kitchen sink including a big telephoto, I'll grab my ThinkTank Airport Accelerator- just big enough to hold everything I need, and petite enough to fit on international aircraft without a gate check.

 When I need fast access to my cameras and lenses, I use a ThinkTank holster and waist belt system.
 A camera and favorite lens can be accessed within about 10 seconds from the holster.
 I'll store extra lenses and a flash in a waist bag.
 This way, the weight is split between your shoulder/back (the holster) and hips (waist pack).
 Ok, like I said earlier nothing is perfect.
 You do look a bit dorkier with a toolbelt and scads of pouches hanging off of you.
 But look at it this way, with the money you will save in chiropractic bills you can afford a nicer shirt and some new shoes.